-In this article, I would like to demonstrate how to use SQL Server DMV's to identify locks, blocks, and blocking sessions in your environment.
-I had the idea of writing this post, when I was attending a client in person on a BI demand and from my side I saw some users complaining about “slow” problems in their reports, when what was actually happening were locks and blocks in some database tables.
+In this article, I would like to demonstrate how to use SQL Server DMV's to identify locks, blocks and blocking sessions in your environment.
+I had the idea of writing this post, when I was attending a customer in person in a BI demand and on my side I saw some users complaining about “slowness” problems in their reports, when what was really happening were locks and blocks in some database tables.

 What is the difference between Lock, Block and Deadlock?

 In summary, we have 3 lock situations in SQL Server:

 - Lock: Occurs when a session (Ex: 121 session) is making any changes (data or structure) to any object and SQL Server locks that object to prevent other sessions from trying to access or modify that object while the initial session (Ex : session 121) has not yet applied its changes.
 No wait events are raised in this state

 - Block: Similar scenario to Lock, but with the difference that in this scenario, there is a lock on the object and one or more sessions are trying to read or change this object, waiting for the release of the lock applied to this object to continue the execution of the commands.
 In this state, wait events are generated.

 - Deadlock: The Deadlock scenario is similar to the Block scenario, except that in Deadlock, the blocking session is also being blocked, and if SQL Server or DBA do not take action, these locks would last infinitely.
 Imagine the scenario where session A is locking session B, session B is locking session C and session C is locking session A. If at least one of these 3 sessions is not dropped, this lock would never end.
 For more details on Deadlock, be sure to read this article here

 This scenario of locks and blocks is very common in transactional environments, and how to identify and treat them is a very recurring question of DBA's who are starting their careers and starting to enter the world of database administration, motivating me to write the articles below: